Fr3d/camect-ha/README.md

-I have written a more featureful Home Assistant integration for the [Camect Hub](https://camect.com/).
+As a learning exercise, I have written a more featureful Home Assistant integration for the [Camect Hub](https://camect.com/).
+I wanted fully-fledged devices and controllable entities for the hub and its cameras.

 Many thanks to the Camect team for providing something I could learn from with their [original Home Assistant code](https://github.com/camect/home-assistant-integration), and for their [camect-py](https://github.com/camect/camect-py) library.